Anirudh Lal Nagar

-Anirudh Lal Nagar (4 October 1930 – 4 February 2014) was an Indian econometrician notable for his work on the finite-sample inference in econometrics.
+Anirudh Lal Nagar (4 October 1930 – 4 February 2014) was an Indian econometrician who was notable for his work on the finite-sample inference in econometrics.

+Early life and education

-Born in Allahabad, Nagar earned a Master's in statistics from Lucknow University in 1951, and a Ph.D. in Economics from what is now Erasmus University Rotterdam under the supervision of Henri Theil.
+Born in Allahabad, Nagar earned a Master's in statistics from Lucknow University in 1951, and a Ph.D. in Economics from Erasmus University Rotterdam under the supervision of Henri Theil.

+Death

 He died on 4 February 2014, in Pune.